xssfox/freedv-tnc/README.md

 As we use PTS/PTY for serial emulation for better support with software this software will only run on Linux at the moment.
 In theory it can be adapted to run on macos or Windows using a TCP server instead.

-Testing needs to be done on long runs of 0x00's
+Testing needs to be done on long runs of 0x00's - maybe scrambling is required?

 The freedv modem currently seems to require a long amount of time to gain sync.
 To combat this a large amount of preamble is added - this means that this configuration will prefer longer frames rather than lots of short ones.